 The picturesque island of Møn in Denmark depends on a 60 year old submarine cable for its power supply.
 The local grid operator decided that it is time to replace the cable with a new one that lies under the seabed.
-Our customer Danboring commissioned Brownline to survey this 1154 meter long drill, which was almost entirely subsea.
+Our customer Danboring commissioned Brownline in June 2021 to survey this 1154 meter long drill, which was almost entirely subsea.

 The current power distribution system for the island is reaching the end of its lifecycle.
 Even though it still operates properly, the grid operator wants to start the replacement now.
 This has to do with avoiding any risks to the power distribution, but also with the energy transition that is happening on a big scale in Denmark.
 Green energy is being generated at an increasing rate, which means that the capacity of the power grid needs to grow at least at the same pace.
 The local grid operator has joined forces with the grid operator at the island of Sealand to ensure that these goals will be met in the future.
 The new submarine cable is one of the connections between the transformer stations at Stubbekøbing on Falster and Fanefjord on Møn.
 The current drill job is part of a bigger project, which will also include replacing 4 kilometers of overhead power lines with a new underground system.
 With this step, the island will also give more room to the various types of nature that can be found on it.